mhayashi1120/auto-highlight-symbol-mode/README.md

 auto-highlight-symbol-mode 1.52
 ===============================

 A minor mode for emacs.

-Automatic highlighting current symbol like [eclipse](http://www.eclipse.org) IDE.
+* automatic highlighting current symbol like [eclipse](http://www.eclipse.org) IDE.
+* cycle through highlighted locations.
+* can specify the range to highlight.
+* can edit the highlighted symbols at a time.

 What's New in 1.5
 -----------------